 Your doctor may recommend three possible ways to treat the symptoms of CBD:

 When the doctor diagnoses you with chronic beryllium disease, medications can only treat the symptoms in order to slow down the progression of your disease.
 The doctor will prescribe an immunosuppressive drug like Prednisone.
 As an immunosuppressant, Prednisone retards your immune system’s reaction to beryllium and minimizes the symptoms.
 However, taken for a long period, immunosuppressant may have side effects so it is important to discuss with your doctor the possible side effects.

 Oxygen is inadequate when you have CBD.
 Supplementing oxygen in the lungs will reduce the symptoms of difficulty in breathing.
 Oxygen therapy will depend on the severity of your disorder, the environment where you stay after work as well as your lifestyle.

 When chronic beryllium disease is severe, your doctor can recommend lung transplant which is the most expensive remedy.

 Health Safety in the Workplace

 Prevention is better than cure.
 Exposure to beryllium is inevitable if your job is among those mentioned earlier.
 However, workplaces have safety regulations to prevent releasing high amount of beryllium in the air.
-Yet you don’t really know what the safest level of exposure to beryllium is.
-Being at high risk, all employees and workers are expected to comply with them.
+These can be found in the State Occupational Safety and Health Plans adopted in twenty five (25) states including the Puerto Rico and Virgin Islands under the implementing US government agency, the Occupational Safety and Health Administration (OSHA) Yet you don’t really know what the safest level of exposure to beryllium is.
+Being at high risk, all employees and workers are expected to comply with the safety measures.